KevGildea/KevGildea.github.io/_posts/Optimized-Inverse-Kinematics.md

 ---

 ### Background
-- Need for an approach for mapping dissimilar open kinematic chains
+- Need for an approach for mapping dissimilar open kinematic chains (one without joint orientations)
 - describe inverse kinematics
 - vector mapping
 - describe that it involves a nonlinear solution